Orquesta de la Luz: Timeline

 In February 1994, the band had 8 concerts in its US tour (USA, Puerto Rico, Curaçao to more than 42,250 people.
 In April, the band co-starred with Carlos Santana at Earth Day Concert at Nippon Budokan.
-In the month of August & September the band again toured in the US, Mexico, Puerto Rico. the ban was Santana's concert opening act in San Francisco.
+In August and September, the band again toured in the United States, Mexico and Puerto Rico. the ban was Santana's concert opening act in San Francisco.
 On November 2, Orquesta De La Luz Christmas album "Feliz Christmas" was released.

-In February 1995 the band was nominated for a Grammy Award for "Best Tropical Latin Album" category.
+In February 1995, the band was nominated for a Grammy Award for "Best Tropical Latin Album" category.
 On May 24 the band released its 5th album "Sabór De La Luz".
-In September the band went on a US-Mexican tour which included New York, Houston, Boston, Puerto Rico and Mexico.
+In September, the band went on a US-Mexican tour which included New York, Houston, Boston, Puerto Rico and Mexico.

 in March 1996, the band performed in The "100th anniversary of Japanese immigrants to Hawaii".
 In July the band decided to suspend group activities for some time.

 In July 1997, An agreement was made to focused on the solo activities of the members and the band decided to dissolve the group.
 On July 14, Orquesta De La Luz performed a "Final Sayonara" concert at Akasaka Blitz.